top of page

 • Trekking poles (optional only if you feel your knees struggle with down hills or your worried about your endurance)

-• Dry fruits and chocolates for trekking snacks - can buy in Kathmandu aswell
+• Dry fruits, protein bars, chocolates for trekking snacks - can buy in Kathmandu aswell

 • Toiletries